Khalid-Bakhit/fc26-chatbot/README.md

  │ Player Statistics Data │
  └────────────────────────┘

-(Click the code button in the top left to see the proper structure of the architecture diagram)
+(Change from preview to code button in the top left to see the proper structure of the architecture diagram)

  Entire system packaged in Docker → deployed on Azure VM